daniwhitlock/budget-tracker/README.md

 # Budget Tracker Starter Code

 ## Description
-Converted a ready made project to be able to be accessed offline.
+Converted a ready made budget tracker to be able to be accessed offline.

 ## Built With
 * CSS